Brokerages Expect IHS Markit Ltd. (NYSE:INFO) to Post $0.84 EPS

-Equities analysts expect IHS Markit Ltd. (NYSE:INFO) to announce earnings of $0.84 per share for the current fiscal quarter, according to Zacks Investment Research.
-Three analysts have provided estimates for IHS Markit’s earnings, with the lowest EPS estimate coming in at $0.83 and the highest estimate coming in at $0.86.
-IHS Markit posted earnings of $0.72 per share during the same quarter last year, which would suggest a positive year-over-year growth rate of 16.7%.
-The business is expected to issue its next quarterly earnings results on Wednesday, January 12th.
+Wall Street brokerages expect IHS Markit Ltd. (NYSE:INFO) to post $0.84 earnings per share (EPS) for the current quarter, Zacks Investment Research reports.
+Three analysts have issued estimates for IHS Markit’s earnings.
+The lowest EPS estimate is $0.83 and the highest is $0.86.
+IHS Markit posted earnings per share of $0.72 in the same quarter last year, which would indicate a positive year-over-year growth rate of 16.7%.
+The company is scheduled to announce its next earnings results on Wednesday, January 12th.

-According to Zacks, analysts expect that IHS Markit will report full-year earnings of $3.20 per share for the current year, with EPS estimates ranging from $3.19 to $3.23.
-For the next fiscal year, analysts forecast that the firm will post earnings of $3.52 per share, with EPS estimates ranging from $3.51 to $3.53.
-Zacks’ EPS calculations are an average based on a survey of sell-side analysts that that provide coverage for IHS Markit.
+On average, analysts expect that IHS Markit will report full-year earnings of $3.20 per share for the current financial year, with EPS estimates ranging from $3.19 to $3.23.
+For the next fiscal year, analysts anticipate that the company will post earnings of $3.52 per share, with EPS estimates ranging from $3.51 to $3.53.
+Zacks Investment Research’s EPS calculations are an average based on a survey of sell-side research firms that cover IHS Markit.

-IHS Markit (NYSE:INFO) last issued its earnings results on Monday, September 27th.
-The business services provider reported $0.85 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.83 by $0.02.
-The firm had revenue of $1.18 billion for the quarter, compared to the consensus estimate of $1.17 billion.
+IHS Markit (NYSE:INFO) last posted its quarterly earnings data on Monday, September 27th.
+The business services provider reported $0.85 EPS for the quarter, topping the consensus estimate of $0.83 by $0.02.
+The firm had revenue of $1.18 billion during the quarter, compared to analyst estimates of $1.17 billion.
 IHS Markit had a return on equity of 11.69% and a net margin of 13.89%.
-The company’s revenue was up 10.0% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.65 EPS.
+IHS Markit’s revenue was up 10.0% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.65 EPS.

-In related news, CEO Lance Darrell Gordon Uggla sold 14,000 shares of the business’s stock in a transaction dated Wednesday, August 4th.
-The stock was sold at an average price of $118.51, for a total value of $1,659,140.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Company insiders own 0.56% of the company’s stock.
+In related news, CEO Lance Darrell Gordon Uggla sold 43,190 shares of the stock in a transaction dated Monday, August 2nd.
+The shares were sold at an average price of $118.47, for a total value of $5,116,719.30.
+Following the completion of the transaction, the chief executive officer now owns 1,292,323 shares of the company’s stock, valued at approximately $153,101,505.81.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+0.56% of the stock is currently owned by company insiders.

-A number of institutional investors have recently modified their holdings of the stock.
-JPMorgan Chase & Co. boosted its stake in IHS Markit by 70.5% during the 1st quarter.
-JPMorgan Chase & Co. now owns 6,372,924 shares of the business services provider’s stock valued at $616,771,000 after purchasing an additional 2,634,302 shares during the last quarter.
-Pentwater Capital Management LP boosted its stake in shares of IHS Markit by 60.5% in the 1st quarter.
-Pentwater Capital Management LP now owns 5,024,300 shares of the business services provider’s stock worth $486,252,000 after buying an additional 1,894,300 shares during the last quarter.
-Select Equity Group L.P. boosted its stake in shares of IHS Markit by 43.4% in the 1st quarter.
-Select Equity Group L.P. now owns 6,060,507 shares of the business services provider’s stock worth $586,536,000 after buying an additional 1,834,283 shares during the last quarter.
-Credit Suisse AG boosted its stake in shares of IHS Markit by 2,521.8% in the 1st quarter.
-Credit Suisse AG now owns 1,782,906 shares of the business services provider’s stock worth $172,550,000 after buying an additional 1,714,902 shares during the last quarter.
-Finally, Bank of Nova Scotia boosted its stake in shares of IHS Markit by 630.4% in the 2nd quarter.
-Bank of Nova Scotia now owns 1,241,605 shares of the business services provider’s stock worth $139,879,000 after buying an additional 1,071,617 shares during the last quarter.
-88.21% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently bought and sold shares of INFO.
+JPMorgan Chase & Co. raised its position in IHS Markit by 70.5% in the 1st quarter.
+JPMorgan Chase & Co. now owns 6,372,924 shares of the business services provider’s stock worth $616,771,000 after purchasing an additional 2,634,302 shares during the period.
+Pentwater Capital Management LP raised its position in IHS Markit by 60.5% in the 1st quarter.
+Pentwater Capital Management LP now owns 5,024,300 shares of the business services provider’s stock worth $486,252,000 after purchasing an additional 1,894,300 shares during the period.
+Select Equity Group L.P. raised its position in IHS Markit by 43.4% in the 1st quarter.
+Select Equity Group L.P. now owns 6,060,507 shares of the business services provider’s stock worth $586,536,000 after purchasing an additional 1,834,283 shares during the period.
+Credit Suisse AG raised its position in IHS Markit by 2,521.8% in the 1st quarter.
+Credit Suisse AG now owns 1,782,906 shares of the business services provider’s stock worth $172,550,000 after purchasing an additional 1,714,902 shares during the period.
+Finally, Bank of Nova Scotia raised its position in IHS Markit by 630.4% in the 2nd quarter.
+Bank of Nova Scotia now owns 1,241,605 shares of the business services provider’s stock worth $139,879,000 after purchasing an additional 1,071,617 shares during the period.
+88.21% of the stock is currently owned by institutional investors.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, November 12th.
-Stockholders of record on Friday, October 29th will be given a $0.20 dividend.
-This represents a $0.80 annualized dividend and a dividend yield of 0.67%.
-IHS Markit’s dividend payout ratio (DPR) is presently 34.48%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, November 12th.
+Investors of record on Friday, October 29th will be issued a $0.20 dividend.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 0.65%.
+The ex-dividend date is Thursday, October 28th.
+IHS Markit’s payout ratio is 34.48%.

 IHS Markit Company Profile